 - What area(s) need organizing?
 If it is an area you are not skilled in or prefer not to organize, you may want to pass the opportunity on to another professional organizer.

 - What pets do they have?
-If you are allergic to certain pets or are not comfortable around certain animals, you may want to pass the opportunity on to another professional organizer, or you may ask that the pets are not present when you are working with a client.
+Suppose you are allergic to certain pets or uncomfortable around certain animals.
+In that case, you may want to pass the opportunity on to another professional organizer or ask that the pets are not present when working with a client.

 - Are they a smoker?
-If you are sensitive to cigarette smoke or odors, you may want to pass this opportunity on to another professional organizer, or you can request that clients not smoke when you are present.
+Suppose you are sensitive to cigarette smoke or odors.
+In that case, you may want to pass this opportunity on to another professional organizer, or you can request that clients not smoke when you are present.

 Step 2 – Yes or No

-Based on their responses, you will decide if they are someone you would consider working with.
+Based on their responses, you will decide if they are someone you would consider a good fit.

-If they or their project are not desirable, thank them for calling and briefly explain to them why you don’t feel their project is one you can take on at this time.
-Ask them if they would like the names and contact information of other professional organizers you can refer them to.
+If they or their project are not desirable, thank them for calling and briefly explain why you don’t feel their project is one you can take on at this time.
+Ask if they would like to be referred to other professional organizers.

 If you would consider working with them, continue with the following questions to gather more information about their project and organizing history: